loic-p/coq/README.md

 ### Observational Equality

-The core language is extended with two new primitives:
+The core language is extended with two new primitives, which are defined in Init/Logic.v
 ```
+Require Import Logic.

 obseq : forall (A : Type), A -> A -> SProp
 Notation "a ~ b" := obseq _ a b.